 This version of the article is a pre-peer reviewed version.
-The full paper will be published in the Journal of Economic Affairs.
-Click here to download the full paper.
+The full paper was published in the journal Economic Affairs in November 2020.
+See the full version here.

 Abstract: Barriers to entry such as fees, licensing, or educational requirements, make it more difficult to start businesses in many countries.
 Problematically, many barriers to entry are due to regulatory capture and only serve to benefit incumbent firms and businesses.
 These regulations that are created and enforced by the government often make it exceedingly difficult for low-income individuals to start new businesses or new careers in many industries.
 By discouraging or even denying individuals access to higher paying occupations, barriers to entry tend to increase income inequality.
 In this analysis, we estimate empirically the effect that barriers to entry have on income inequality.
 We use data produced by the World Bank’s Doing Business Index to determine how easy it is to start a business in each country.
 We also use the Gini coefficient, a measure of the amount of income inequality in a country, to determine the effect that entry regulations have on income inequality.
 We have a dataset that contains observations from 2012 to 2019 for 180 countries.
 We find that a 1-point increase in the ease of starting a business score translates to a 1.05-point decrease in the Gini coefficient.
 Similarly, a one-standard deviation increase in the starting a business score would equate to a 13.4-point decrease in the Gini coefficient.
 Thus, we conclude that barriers to entry have a negative impact on income inequality and tend to cause more inequality in countries in which they are instituted.